 Fall is my favorite season.
-Apple picking, cider, cozy sweaters, comfort food.
+Apple picking, cider, hoodies, comfort food.
 But this is New England, and today summer decided to make a comeback.
-I had this meal on the menu and it turned out to be the perfect choice- it tasted like fall, but was quick and easy and didn't heat the house up.
+I had this Cider Bacon Chicken on the menu and it turned out to be the perfect choice- it tasted like fall, but was quick and easy and didn't heat the house up.